linux-system-roles/metrics/README.md

 The Redis port is gated by the redis_port_t SELinux type and may need to be further configured, if you require direct access (not required if you are accessing it from metrics role tools like Grafana and PCP).
-Use https://github.com/linux-system-roles/selinux to manage port access, for SELinux contexts.
+Use the `selinux` system role to manage port access, for SELinux contexts.

 NOTE: `metrics_manage_selinux` is limited to *adding* policy.
 It cannot be used for *removing* policy.
 If you want to remove policy, you will need to use the selinux system role directly.

-## Dependencies

-None.

 ## Example Playbook